Weems v. United States: Dissent

-Chief Justice White wrote a dissenting opinion, with which Justice Holmes concurred.
+Justice White wrote a dissenting opinion, with which Justice Holmes concurred.
 The dissenters asserted that constitutional provisions should not be allowed to "progress" so as to include what they were not intended to include.
 Regarding the particular constitutional provision in question, the dissenters characterized the Court's opinion as follows: "the clause against cruel punishments, which was intended to prohibit inhumane and barbarous bodily punishments, is so construed as to limit the discretion of the lawmaking power in determining the mere severity with which punishments not of the prohibited character may be prescribed."
 Justices White and Holmes did not object to extending the Eighth Amendment so as to ban newly devised bodily punishments that are inhumane and barbarous; instead they contended that "the prohibition against the infliction of cruel bodily torture cannot be extended so as to limit legislative discretion in prescribing punishment for crime by modes and methods which are not embraced within the prohibition against cruel bodily punishment."

 Citation regarding 'Enduring Constitutional Rights', including privacy

+Prior to this case, there was some consensus that the effect of the Eighth Amendment was somewhat limited to its historical origin in preventing the literal torture that was common in England and Colonial America.
+However, part of this case's reasoning was that the nature of "cruel and unusual punishment" was not defined by any one theory or any one point in time.
+The Court said: